Your Guide to Adopting the MIND Diet

 Find Out What Dietary Changes You Need to Make

 The first step in making dietary changes is to determine what changes you need to make.
-In chapter 7 of the book, there’s a MIND diet quiz to see how brain protective your diet is.
+In Chapter 7 of the book, there’s a MIND diet quiz to see how brain protective your diet is.
 Using it, you can score yourself to see how your current diet compares to the MIND diet.
 This allows us to interpret our own eating behaviors and set ourselves realistic goals for getting closer to it.
 For example, you may aim to hit one category of the MIND diet target per week or move one notch closer to hitting the target in all areas.
-The MIND diet is a flexible eating pattern, and you can determine what will work best for you.
+Thankfully, the MIND diet is a flexible eating pattern, and you can determine what will work best for you.

 Here's a snapshot of categories and targets from the MIND to give you an idea.

-What The Official MIND Diet Book Says about Adopting the MIND Diet for Good
+What The Official MIND Diet Book Says about Adopting the MIND Diet FOR GOOD

 Now let’s dive into four steps that the book’s authors highlight to begin working the MIND diet into your daily life: